-Complying with ethical guidelines
+Compliance with ethical guidelines

-The present study was approved by non-interventional clinical Ethics Committee of Izmir Bakircay University (Date=14.09.2022 Number=700).
-The detailed information was provided in the introduction part of the data collection form.
+The present study was approved by the Non-interventional Clinical Ethics Committee of Izmir Bakircay University (No.: 700, date: 14.09.2022).
+Detailed information was provided in the introduction part of the data collection form.
 In accordance with the design of the study, online consent was obtained from the patients.